WashingtonYandun/WashingtonYandun/README.md

 - 👋 Hi, I’m @WashingtonYandun
-- 👀 I’m interested in AI, PYTHON, JS ,TS, WEB DEVELOPMENT - FRONTEND AND MOBILE APPS
+- 👀 I’m interested in AI, PYTHON, JS, CSS, WEB DEVELOPMENT - FRONTEND AND MOBILE APPS AND VIDEOGAMES
-- 🌱 I’m currently learning PYTHON, JAVA, JS, HTML, CSS
+- 🌱 I’m currently learning PYTHON, JAVA, JS, HTML, CSS , C#
-- 💞️ I’m looking to collaborate on ...
-(IDK)
+- 💞️ I’m looking to collaborate on all projects because in that way i learn more
 - 📫 How to reach me ...

 <!---